aliceisjustplaying/labeler-starter-kit-bsky/README.md

 As an example, this repository includes a labeler for setting your favorite of the five elements (Earth, Fire, Air, Water, Love) to your profile.
 You can edit the labels, descriptions, and other parameters in the `src/constants.ts` file.

+**This project requires familiarity with TypeScript, the command line and Linux.
+I hope to improve the onboarding experience in the future.**

 ## Support My Work

 If you find this project helpful, please consider supporting my work: